 Most notable is our commitment to installing solar canopies on school building rooftops and in parking lots.
 In 2012, the City of Newton developed a three phase process for installing solar panels at school facilities.
 Tremendous progress has been made though timelines have been adjusted in response to rebate incentives offered by the state and in a concerted effort to limit construction impact on school operations.
 Please see the chart below for the locations of the solar panels and the timeline for installation.

-Solar Installation - Phasing
+Solar Panel and LED Lighting Installations - Phasing

 To see real time data on the positive impact of our solar projects, follow the links below: